 4. Nakra valley marks the midpoint of the road.
 Clear water of Nakra is unlike grey streams of Inguri.
 Nakra village is relatively new, only in 1930-th svans started to move to this once totally uninhabited and wild valley.
 Donguz-Orun Pass (3250m) in it's upper reaches is the easiest link to Northern Caucasus and brings you after a long day's walk straight to the foot of Mt.
 Elbrus (the highest mountain in Europe).

 5. Road steadily climbs up leaving the river far below.
 From now on the distant views are not hidden anymore.
 Long switchbacks take you even higher.
-From above, when looking west you see Mt.Shtavleri (3993m) a massive pyramid in the range separating Nakra and Nenskra valleys.
-On your right hand side still closer are Bakildi Ridge (part of Svaneti Range) and numerous attractive looking villages 2000m below.
-Beyond it is Lower Svaneti, beautiful region but loosing in comparison with it's northern neighbor - Upper (or Zemo) Svaneti of high peaks and glaciers.
+From above, when looking back you see Mt.Shtavleri (3993m) a massive pyramid in the range separating Nakra and Nenskra valleys.
+On your right hand side still closer is Bakildi Ridge (photo 5) with numerous attractive looking villages at it's foot.

 6. On 110 km the road is still high above Inguri and Mt.Layla though modestly comes into view.
 Below are four villages of Tskhumari community known for it's excellent harvests of walnuts.

 7. If the day is not overcast and your seat is on the left side (stretch your neck of not) you will have an absolutely grand view of Mt.Ushba (it's South summit), Guli glacier and Guli pass.